shariq1989/cookbook/content/recipe/sesame-tofu-mushroom.md

 I hope you enjoy this recipe for sesame tofu and shiitake mushroom stir-fry.
 If you try it, be sure to let us know what you think!

-Other tofu recipes from The Jamil Ghar:
+Similar recipes from The Jamil Ghar:
 * [Vegan Crispy Sesame Tofu with Coconut Chili Dressing](https://www.jamilghar.com/recipe/crispy_sesame_tofu/)
 * [Kimchi Jjigae](https://www.jamilghar.com/recipe/kimchi_jigae/)